Dilok / stock.adobe.com

 It’s not just the WordPress development team that’s responsible for making sure the platform stays on top of consumers’ needs.
 Though progress made on the Gutenberg editor is definitely proof of their ability to do that.

-Which means that new and highly vetted plugins are being added to the 58,000+ plugins all the time that enable WordPress websites to always stay ahead of the curve in terms of trends.
+This means that new and highly vetted plugins are being added to the 58,000+ plugins all the time enabling WordPress websites to always stay ahead of the curve in terms of trends.

 4. Community